Artchibald/WTW-illustrator-script/README.md

 - Make sure all layers and sublayers are invisible and unlocked to avoid bugs. <path>s (sub sub sub layers) should remain visible though in layers panel(this is standard).
 - Make sure all icons are on sublayers inside the layer called 'icons' with correct naming.
 Make sure all colors are on sublayers inside the layer called 'colors' with correct naming.
 - Exported assets will be saved where the .ai file is saved.

+  # How to use

 - Use VS code > Main Menu > Terminal > Run build Task > Choose Build or Watch to convert .TS to .JS

 - Set up the Extendscript toolkit debugger VS extension

-- You will need the Extendscript toolkit from Adobe.
+- You may need the Extendscript toolkit from Adobe.
 This only works on Windows since OS Catalina, so you'll probably need Windows for better debugging.

 ```